MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## April 1, 2021

 > [!IMPORTANT]
-> Dynamics 365 Guides on HoloLens (1st gen) has entered Long Term Servicing state.
-Future updates for HoloLens (1st gen) will focus on issues and security fixes, while maintaining feature parity with the April 1, 2021 release.
+> HoloLens (1st gen) has entered Long Term Servicing State and is no longer supported on the latest versions of Dynamics 365 Guides.
+Customers on HoloLens (1st gen) can continue using the last supported app version (600.2103.19001) released on April 1, 2021.
+This version of the app is compatible with all 500 solution versions up to and including 600.0.0.1, also released on April 1, 2021.
+To continue using HoloLens (1st gen), existing customers should not upgrade to a solution version later than 600.0.0.1.
+Solution version 600.0.0.1 is no longer available for download for new HoloLens 1 customers.

 ### Version info